mkdecisiondev/devdocs/tools/git.md

 VS Code has built-in support for Git that is very useful.

+**NOTE**: NEVER click the "Synchronize Changes" icon at the left of VS Code's bottom status bar.
+This will sometimes create completely unnecessary merge commits.

 ## Git basics

 Git stores the history of your code and simplifies collaboration, experimentation, and ensuring that you always have a stable copy of your code.